DragonsInn/oj-loader/README.md

 ```

 Usually, you'd supply something like `myapp.js` into the `entry` section of the configuration.
 But if you have the OJ loader installed, you can **also** use a `.oj` file as an entry!

+It's important to note, that you should add an entry to `resolve.extensions` to resolve files with the `.oj` extension.

 ### Your first OJ script (`bard.oj`)